In this section, we provide recommendations to guide your inclusion of accessible, image-based content.

 Before you can determine what you need to do to make an image accessible, you first need to identify its purpose or value to your textbook.
 Consider the following questions:

 1. Does your image serve a functional purpose?
-In other words, is it conveying non-textual content to students?
+In other words, is it conveying important non-textual content to students?
 If so, you should:

 - Not use colour as the only visual means of conveying information (W3C, 2008).